Code of practice for the international recruitment of health and social care personnel in England

 Country identification follows the methodology contained in the 10-year review of relevance and effectiveness of the WHO Global Code of Practice on the International Recruitment of Health Personnel (A73/9).
 Consistent with the WHO Global Code of Practice principles and articles, and as explicitly called for by the WHO Global Code of Practice 10-year review, the listed countries should be:

-Countries on the list should not be actively targeted for recruitment by health and social care employers, recruitment organisations, agencies, collaborations or contracting bodies unless there is a government-to-government agreement in place to allow managed recruitment undertaken strictly in compliance with the terms of that agreement.
+Countries on the red list should not be actively targeted for recruitment unless there is a government-to-government agreement in place to allow managed recruitment undertaken strictly in compliance with the terms of that agreement.
+The agreement may set parameters, implemented by the country of origin, for how UK employers, contracting bodies and agencies recruit.

-Countries on the WHO Health Workforce Support and Safeguards list are graded red in the code.
-If a government-to-government agreement is put in place between a partner country, which restricts recruiting organisations to the terms of the agreement, the country is added to the amber list.
+If a government-to-government agreement is put in place between the UK and a partner country, which restricts recruiting organisations to the terms of the agreement, the country is added to the UK’s amber list.
 If a country is not on the red or amber list, then it is green.

 Green graded countries with government-to-government agreements in place are listed separately in Annex B below.

-The red or amber country list does not prevent individual health and social care personnel resident in countries on the list making a direct application to health and social care employers for employment in the UK of their own accord, and without being targeted by a third party, such as a recruitment organisation, agency or recruitment collaboration.
-Workforce flows from countries on the red and amber country lists will be monitored and, where trends indicate an increased level of recruitment activity, DHSC will work in partnership with the FCDO to understand the causes and impact of this activity, and consider taking appropriate supportive actions.
+Individuals from red or amber list countries can make a direct application to UK employers of their own accord.
+They must not be targeted by a third party, such as a recruitment organisation, agency or recruitment collaboration.
+Workforce flows from countries on the red and amber country lists will be monitored and, where trends indicate an increased level of recruitment activity, DHSC will work in partnership with FCDO to understand the causes and impact of this activity and consider taking appropriate supportive actions.

 Red, amber and green grading of countries

-Whether active recruitment is permitted from a country is determined by it’s red, amber or green (RAG) grading as follows:
+Whether active recruitment is permitted from a country is determined by its red, amber or green grading as follows:

 Red